 Where to Find Carnelian in North Carolina

 5 mapped carnelian rockhounding spots in North Carolina, across 5 counties.
+Most of the mapped spots sit in Cabarrus County, Granville County, and Mecklenburg County.
 Carnelian is reddish-orange chalcedony, traditionally a rounded, water-worn piece in beach gravels and dry washes.
-North Carolina has the deepest gem-mining tradition on the East Coast.
+North Carolina has a long gem-mining record, especially in the western mountains.

 Map of 5 carnelian rockhounding spots in North Carolina